-“Gentleman Umpire” inducted into the Victoria Sports Hall of Fame in 1998, Umpires Association Hall of Fame in 2011 and the Canadian Sports Hall of Fame in 2017, founding member of the BC Black History Awareness Society.
+“Gentleman Umpire” inducted into the Victoria Sports Hall of Fame in 1998, Umpires Association Hall of Fame in 2011 and the Canadian Baseball Sports Hall of Fame in 2017, founding member of BC Black History Awareness Society.

 He was a founder and served as first president of the B.C.
 Baseball Umpires Association, a position he held from 1974 to 1979.
 He was inducted into the association’s hall of fame in 2011.
-The umpires association present the "Doug Hudlin Distinguished Service Award" each year to an umpire in British Columbia.

 To honour his legacy, the B.C.
 Baseball Umpires Association presents the Doug Hudlin Distinguished Service Award each year to a dedicated and long-serving umpire in the province.

 Doug also umpired in the National Little League for over 40 years.
 To honour this service Doug’s niece, Barbra Hudlin, presents the “Doug Hudlin Award” annually to a junior umpire “who is never late, never misses a game, and deemed by their peers and the league to always be professional and respectful to players, fans, and coaches.”

 Away from the diamond, Doug was a founding director of B.C.
 Black History Awareness Society (BCBHAS).
 The grandson of the earliest Black settlers in B.C., Nancy and Charles Alexander, who arrived in Victoria in 1858, was an inspiration for his work.
 Charles and Nancy had 12 children and 21 grandchildren.
 The Alexander name remains prominent across Vancouver Island, Salt Spring Island and the Vancouver area.
 Doug prepared a family tree in the mid-1990’s, recording more than 400 descendants.